 By Gopalakrishnan Ramamoorthy, TCS Global Head, Agile Infrastructure CoE-Cloud Unit, TCS, and Sachin Chheda, VP – Strategic Partnerships, Nutanix

 In today’s always-on digital economy, databases must be fast to deploy, easy to manage, and resilient by design.
 Yet for many enterprises, database lifecycle operations—provisioning, patching, backup, recovery, and cloning—remain complex, manual, and risk-prone.
+As enterprises accelerate digital transformation initiatives, the ability to provision, protect, and scale databases with speed and consistency is a business critical, and not just an operational, concern.
 Recent enterprise-scale benchmarking conducted by Tata Consultancy Services (TCS) highlights how Nutanix Database Service (NDB) transforms database operations through automation, consistency, and speed.
 The results of the database operations focused testing demonstrate how organizations may significantly reduce operational overhead, improve availability, and accelerate time-to-value by adopting a Database-as-a-Service approach powered by Nutanix.
+This report is intended for cloud and platform leaders, database administrators, and enterprise architects who are responsible for scaling and modernizing mission-critical databases in hybrid and multi-cloud environments.

 Traditional database management often requires teams to manually coordinate infrastructure, storage, operating systems, and database engines—especially in high-availability (HA) environments.
 This complexity slows innovation, increases risk, and makes it difficult to scale.